 Georgia law requires that landlords disclose the following information:

-- Authorized authorities – Landlords must provide names and addresses of any and all property owners or managers.
-If any of these people change, tenants must be notified in writing.
+- Authorized Authorities: Landlords must provide the names and addresses of any and all property owners or managers.
+If any of these people change, tenants must be notified in writing

-- Move-In Checklist – Landlords must provide tenants with a move-in checklist if they charge a security deposit.
+- Security Deposit / Move-In Checklist: Landlords must provide tenants with a comprehensive list of existing damage to the rental unit if they collect a security deposit

-Tenants are technically free to change their own locks unless their lease states otherwise.
-Landlords, however, cannot unilaterally change locks as they are prohibited from “lockouts.”
+Tenants are free to change their own locks unless their lease states otherwise.
+However, landlords cannot change locks without tenants’ consent, since this is considered a “self help” illegal eviction.

-Georgia Landlord Tenant Handbook – This handbook is written by the Department of Community Affairs and provides general guidance for both tenants and landlords.
+Georgia Landlord Tenant Handbook – This handbook written by the Department of Community Affairs provides general guidance for both tenants and landlords.

 Georgia Legal Aid – This is a tenant-oriented legal aid for Georgia renters that are looking for legal solutions to landlord misbehavior.